kassem404/PS4-to-Computer-Conversion/README.md

 ## **Step 5: Download Linux payloads**
 - Download all payloads to try out or just one if you know your needs (512mb is enough for non-gaming workflows)
-- Use at max the 1024mb Linux payload when booting Linux for the first time
+- **Must use** the 1024mb Linux payload or smaller when booting Linux for the first time
 - Sources:
   - This Repository [linux-512mb.bin](https://github.com/kassem404/PS4-to-Computer-Conversion/blob/main/linux-512mb.bin)
   - [GitHub](https://github.com/ArabPixel/ps4-linux-payloads/releases) ***Must use .elf files & rename to .bin***